Best Webflow Portfolio Examples in 2026: 10 Sites Worth Studying

 1. Greg Christian

 Greg's portfolio is a perfect example of a minimalistic yet modern portfolio.
 A clean and simple design gives us a clear view of his current and past projects.
 His one-page portfolio presents his work in a non-cluttered way and keeps the visitor engaged until scrolling to the bottom of the page.
-Contact information in the top left corner gives a perspective client an intuitive and easy way to reach out.
+Contact information in the top left corner gives a prospective client an intuitive and easy way to reach out.

 2. Moritz Petersen